-Many would-be entrepreneurs never start because they’re waiting for the perfect idea or don’t have enough disposable capital to break out of the rat race.
+Many would-be entrepreneurs never start a business because they’re waiting for the perfect idea or don’t have enough disposable capital to break out of the rat race.

-These accomplished entrepreneurs and members of The Oracles share how to start with $100.
+These accomplished entrepreneurs and members of The Oracles share how to start a business with $100:

 1. Buy and flip